Schwartz-Lab-NU/Lab_Protocols/Protocols/Recording.md

 ## Cell Attached Recording

 11. Once you have identified a cell, play play lightstep in symphony.
+    - Press `Ctrl P` to load protocol presets.
+Check that R* intensity is reasonable (~200), then you can play the light step.
+    - This needs to be done the first time you are presenting a stimuli to the retina.
+Afterwards, the parameters are saved.
 12. Approach the electrode to the cell while constantly giving short pulses of possitve pressure.
 13. Once in the cell, apply constant negative pressures until you see spike trains.
 Apply a little more to improve the resolution of the spikes **without** breaking in the cell.
+14. If you are sucessfully getting spikes, play the `receptive field 1d` protocol to center your stimuli.

 ## Whole cell patch clamp (work in progress)